owhite/MESC_brain_board/DOCS/CAN.md

 - Running at 500–1000 Hz provides plenty of bandwidth to implement LQR-based stabilization effectively—while being manageable for embedded systems like Teensy + ESCs.

 ## There already is a telemetry-plane (slow, ~10–50 Hz)
-- MESC “fast” telemetry is actually ~10 Hz (every 100 ms) — too slow for balancing.
 - Useful for monitoring/logging: Vbus, Ibus, eHz, Idq/Vdq, state, etc.
+- Will not be used for balancing
+- MESC “fast” telemetry is actually ~10 Hz (every 100 ms)
 - Not for stabilization; too slow for 1 kHz balancing.

 ## Bus Load Reality Check (CAN 2.0 @ 1 Mb/s)